 #4 Countertop Alkaline Water Filter Systems

 Countertop gravity systems are easy enough for anyone to set up.
-They require several additional steps compared to pitchers, but luckily no tools required.
+They require several additional steps compared to pitchers, but luckily no tools are required.
 The video below provided by Santevia shows you exactly how to install a countertop system in your home:

 The second type of countertop installation is even easier: